Ascetic Computing

 In this cursed year 2026, I’m adding more drawings to my posts.
 And below every single one, I’m writing a little bit about the drawing so that you know I drew it myself.

-Sometimes I can dash something off same-day, but often I’m drafting, thinking, and incubating for a while.
+Sometimes I have an idea for a web page and I dash something off same-day, but often I’m drafting, thinking, and incubating for a while.
 I think of things when I’m away from the computer (often at very inconvenient times) and I write them in my pocket notebook.
-I doodle.
-The doodles were always just for me but I recently realized that people might enjoy seeing them.
-So that’s where the drawings are coming from.
+And I doodle.